 A separate climate system can be used for those outback, but the front systems are simple and easy to use.
 In a pinch, two jump seats can be unfurled from the d pillars and bring the seating capacity up to seven.
 For us Americans, we think it's a given, but the Pajero has cup holders for rear and front passengers, which is a rarity.
 The heat and a/c work properly and can handle warm and colder weather without putting up a fight.
 To distract you from the diesel clatter, an adjustable column, power windows, power locks, and mirrors all make the ownership experience much better than your typical older trucks.
 The headliner and door cards are in great condition, and the carpets have been protected over the years.

 Complete maintenance has been performed on this Pajero.
-Oil change, air filter, fuel filter and drivetrain fluids were just done along with new belts.
+Oil change, air filter, fuel filter and drivetrain fluids were just done.
 Please note that the power locks & power mirrors don't work and rear tailgate open handle is broken and tailgate can only be opened from the inside at the moment.
 Tires will need replaced as they are dry rotted.

 One of the most important upgrades that this Pajero received in the early '90s was this 4m40 diesel engine.
 Its larger displacement can definitely be felt over its predecessor, and this midsized suv has no issues getting up to speed on the interstate.
 Delivering impressive fuel economy, and known for its durability, it definitely gives competitors like Toyota a run for their money.
 Up to date on maintenance, and receiving a fresh oil and filter service, this mitsu needn't be serviced for another five thousand kilometers.
 The engine turns over with a twist of the key and sets into a constant idle.
 The four-wheel-drive system can be adjusted to rwd on the fly and can switch between modes at speeds up to 62mph. the oem adjustable suspension includes a sport and touring setting, so ride comfort can be adjusted according to preference.